danielcuthbert/archibald/README.md

 }
 ```

 The pentesters reading this will probably be screaming at me for including OPTIONS and TRACE, but hey you need report fodder right?

 But what happens when someone decides to break the rules and not supply any query string? what sick bastard would do that right?

 Normally you would use a NULL but Rust doesn't have that but does have an enum called Option, which can encode the concept of a value being present or absent.
 Without this, it would probably lead to a [Null-pointer](https://owasp.org/www-community/vulnerabilities/Null_Dereference) dereference vulnerability of sorts.

 ## Disclaimer

 This will not be production ready, it might eat your children and cause you to like Lotus Notes.
 I'm not professing to be an expert in Rust and therefore treat this as pretty dodgy.

+## ToDo

+There is a lot still that needs doing.
+Currently the server runs and listens on a port but thats where the fun ends.
+Here's my roadmap:

+1: Respond to requests from clients by looking for a default index.html file in the predefined web root or resource being requested.
+2: Correctly validate incoming requests using the validation.rs function.
+3: Implement correct logging for debugging, audit and analysis.
+4: Read configuration files for startup, such as what webroot etc. We can borrow the NGINX format here.